🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-Money purchase pension plans are a valuable tool for employees to reach their retirement goals.
+Money purchase pension plans can be a valuable tool for employees to reach their retirement goals.
 They’re similar to 401(k)s, but there are some important differences.

-Whether you save for retirement in a money purchase pension plan, a 401(k) or another type of account the most important thing is to get started.
-If you don’t have access to a money purchase pension plan or similar plan at work there are other options you can pursue, such as opening an IRA online through the SoFi Invest brokerage platform.
-The sooner you begin saving for retirement, the more time your money will have to grow through the power of compounding interest.
+Whether you save for retirement in a money purchase pension plan, a 401(k), or another type of account, the most important thing is to get started.
+The sooner you begin saving for retirement, the more time your money will potentially have to grow.

 FAQ